ALICE

 What’s worse, their finances leave them with no savings for emergencies and no ability to invest in their family’s future education, homeownership or retirement.
 These are all hardworking people, some working more than one job.
 They are our childcare providers, supermarket cashiers, healthcare workers, waitresses, teachers, office clerks.

-In 2020, nearly one in three Milford households qualified as either ALICE or federal poverty level.
-And that was before the food and housing cost increases of the last few years.
-Research is ongoing to learn what these trends mean for families living in Milford today.
-In the meantime, you can learn more about the United Way ALICE Project here.
+In 2021, nearly one in three Milford households qualified as either ALICE or federal poverty level.
+And that was before the soaring inflation we’ve endured over the last two years.
+The 2023 Milford United Way ALICE Report takes you through the numbers.

 Your donation to the Milford United Way allows us to provide our ALICE and poverty-level neighbors with sorely needed services and goods, whether through our partner agencies or through our own programs designed to address unmet needs in our city.
 Donate today!